 There were amounts of up to $100!

 When I saw those insane figures, I knew it was a scam.
-No one in their right mind would donate that much to a tourist attraction unless they had been tricked into it!
+No one in their right mind would donate that much to a tourist attraction unless tricked into it!
 I wanted to pay the guide for his time, so I put down 100,000 ($8) – the lowest amount – on the list.
 The temple guardian (whom from now on will be called The scammer) glared up at me and snorted his disapproval….